 Joking aside, though many health care services are covered by provincial health care plans, that coverage doesn’t typically extend beyond a hospital setting.
 There are many other expenses related to critical illness treatment that can’t be taken care of with public health care and critical illness insurance offers that financial protection.

 For instance, if you were suffering from a deadly disease you’d probably want to take an extended period of time off of work to fight your condition.
-The money you receive from your policy could replace that lost income or even give you the option to stop working altogether to focus on your recovery.
+The money you receive from your critical illness cover could replace that lost income or even give you the option to stop working altogether to focus on your recovery.

 While you can count on access to doctors and hospitals, it’s these other unexpected costs that critical illness insurance can help you deal with.